Skip to content

 Feature Interpreter Google Meet

-Primary purpose Phone call transcription Video meeting captions
+Primary purpose OPI phone call transcription Video meeting captions

 Works with phone calls